plausible/wordpress/README.md

 Plausible Analytics relies on several npm commands to get you started:

 * `npm run watch` - Live reloads JS and SASS files.
+Typically, you'll run this command before you start development.
+It's necessary to build the
+  JS/CSS
-Typically you'll run this command before you start development.
-It's necessary to build the JS/CSS however if you're working strictly within PHP it may not be necessary to run.
+  however if you're working strictly within PHP it may not be necessary to run.
 * `npm run dev` - Runs a one time build for development.
 No production files are created.
 * `npm run production` - Builds the minified production files for release.